Music Audio-Visual Question Answering Requires Specialized Multimodal Designs: Abstract

 \section{Abstract}

 While recent Multimodal Large Language Models exhibit impressive capabilities for general multimodal tasks, specialized domains like music necessitate tailored approaches.
 Music Audio-Visual Question Answering (Music AVQA) particularly underscores this, presenting unique challenges with its continuous, densely layered audio-visual content, intricate temporal dynamics, and the critical need for domain-specific knowledge.
-Through a systematic analysis of Music AVQA datasets and methods, this position paper identifies that \textbf{specialized input processing, architectures incorporating dedicated spatial-temporal designs, and music-specific modeling strategies are critical for success in this domain.} Our study provides valuable insights for researchers by highlighting effective design patterns empirically linked to strong performance, proposing concrete future directions for incorporating musical priors, and aiming to establish a robust foundation for advancing multimodal musical understanding.
-This work is intended to inspire broader attention and further research, supported by a continuously updated anonymous GitHub repository of relevant papers: \url{https://github.com/xid32/Survey4MusicAVQA}.
+Through a systematic analysis of Music AVQA datasets and methods, this paper identifies that specialized input processing, architectures incorporating dedicated spatial-temporal designs, and music-specific modeling strategies are critical for success in this domain.
+Our study provides valuable insights for researchers by highlighting effective design patterns empirically linked to strong performance, proposing concrete future directions for incorporating musical priors, and aiming to establish a robust foundation for advancing multimodal musical understanding.
+We aim to encourage further research in this area and provide a GitHub repository of relevant works: \url{https://github.com/WenhaoYou1/Survey4MusicAVQA}.